pudgereyem/blog/2020-11-18 Stocks update/index.md

 > Good Q3, revenue of $5.46 billion (25% increase Y/Y) and a net income at $1.1 billion (20% margin).
 You can find the Press Release and Webcast [here](https://investor.pypl.com/home/default.aspx).
 I recommend the Investor Update.

-PayPal has stepped it up the recent years, making both good [acqusitions](https://en.wikipedia.org/wiki/PayPal#Acquisitions) and investments in the fintech space, including the two swedish companies iZettle (acqusition) and Tink (investment).
+PayPal has stepped it up the recent years, making both good [acquisitions](https://en.wikipedia.org/wiki/PayPal#Acquisitions) and investments in the fintech space, including the two swedish companies iZettle (acquisition) and Tink (investment).
 As fintech will keep growing, I think PayPal will do well.

 ### Shopify (Hold: 2)